HieuPhamUTE/USB_Mouse_linux/README.md

 Thank you for your support.

 Code team:
-Pham Ngoc Hieu
-Nguyen Nhat Phap
+Pham Ngoc Hieu and Nguyen Nhat Phap
 HCMUTE
 Instructor: Dr. Bui Ha Duc